 If your life insurance application is declined or you’re unable to apply for term life or whole life insurance, you may have two other ways to get covered:

 Group life insurance: If your employer offers group life insurance, you are eligible regardless of health status or criminal history.
 While most group plans offer less coverage than you may need, you’ll still be able to get some coverage.

 Guaranteed issue life insurance: Guaranteed issue life insurance is a type of final expense insurance that doesn’t require a medical exam and doesn’t have health or criminal record restrictions.
 Premiums are steep compared to term life insurance and benefit amounts generally max out at $25,000.

-If you’re looking for life insurance and have been convicted of a felony, even if it was years ago, talk to an insurance agent.
+If you’ve ever been convicted of a felony, speak with an insurance agent before applying for life insurance.
 They can help answer any questions you have and find the best policy for your situation.